svc333/overview/shared-responsibility.md

 Software packages are deployed by {{site.data.keyword.IBM_notm}} as single tenant instances, and they are accessed locally in the customer account.
 The software instance is hosted on resources in the customer's accounts.
 The software deployment control plane security is owned by {{site.data.keyword.IBM_notm}}, and the software instance security is owned by the customer.

 There is a generic software deployment control plane that manages the lifecycle of deployed software package instances.
 At a minimum, it manages the deployment, upgrade, and delete actions.
 As the packages become smarter, the generic control plane might also manage the start, stop, migration, scaling, monitoring, backup, and restore tasks.

+You can find a list of software type offerings in the {{site.data.keyword.cloud_notm}} catalog on the Software tab.

 | Resource | Incident and Operations Management | Change Management | Identity and Access Management | Security and Regulation Compliance | Disaster Recovery |
 | - | - | - | - | - | - |